StackStorm/st2docs/docs/source/runners.rst

 ``run`` method.
 They run locally on the same machine where |st2| components are running.

-Python runner actions returns an execution status (success, failure) by returning a tuple from the Python action class ``run()`` method.
+Python runner actions return an execution status (success, failure) by returning a tuple from the Python action class ``run()`` method.
 First item in this tuple is a boolean flag indicating a success and the second one is the result.
 However, execution status is optional i.e. the return value from action runner can either be a tuple of success status